koendv/paste_dispenser/README.md

 ![](https://github.com/koendv/paste_dispenser/raw/master/kicad/paste_dispenser/paste_dispenser_front.png)

 This is a controller board for [solder paste dispensers](https://www.thingiverse.com/thing:1119914).
 The controller supports unipolar and bipolar stepper motors, a foot pedal switch, an OLED display, a LED that blinks faster when the motor runs faster, and a menu system.
-The board has been designed with easy soldering in mind.
+The board has been designed with easy soldering in mind, using components size 0805 and up.

 ## Foot switch